 What is dermographism?

-Dermographism is an exaggerated wealing tendency when the skin is stroked.
-It is the commonest form of physical urticaria.
-It is also called dermatographism, dermatographia and dermatographic urticaria.
+Dermographism is an exaggerated weal and flare response that occurs within minutes of the skin being stroked or scratched.
+Dermographism is the most common form of physical or chronic inducible urticaria.
+It is also called dermatographia and dermographic urticaria.

 Who gets dermographism?

 Dermographism can appear at any age, including children, but onset is most common in young adults.
 There does not appear to be any racial predilection or differences between the sexes.
 Some studies have reported a positive family history (OMIM 125635).

 In 25–50% of people, firm stroking of the skin first produces a red flare, then slight swelling along the line of the stroke.
 In 5% of the population, this response is exaggerated enough to be called dermographism.
 Only in a minority of cases does it cause symptoms.

 Most people with dermographism are otherwise healthy.
 Dermographism can be seen in association with scabies and some medications.

 The incidence of true dermographism does not appear to be increased in association with atopy, although this is still debated in the literature.

 The exact mechanism of dermographism is not known.
 Skin trauma may release an (as yet unidentified) antigen that reacts with the membrane-bound IgE on mast cells triggering release of histamine and other inflammatory mediators.
 Histamine causes local vasodilation and leaking of fluid from small blood vessels which leads to fluid accumulation in the skin.
 Support for this theory is that dermographism can be passively transferred to others.

 Immediate dermographism presents with linear weals and a surrounding red flare which appears 1–3 minutes after stroking and resolves in 30–60 minutes.
 It can be classified as:

 - Probably an exaggerated physiological response to moderate/firm or repeated stroking or rubbing